OUR PEARLS ARE INTRINSICALLY SUSTAINABLE

 RESEARCH & DEVELOPMENT

-In order to truly grow the worlds most exceptional pearls, we must also ensure that the quality of the pristine waterways in which we grow our pearls within are upheld with the highest possible standards of care.
-Since 1990, the known surface area of our ocean has increased in temperature by 1 degree Celsius due to early onset climate change – not surprisingly since that time, our fragile pearling industry has seen a dramatic decline in pearl production.
+To grow the world’s most exceptional pearls, we must ensure that the quality of the pristine waterways in which we grow our pearls, are maintained with the highest possible standards of care.
+Since 1990, the known surface area of our ocean has increased in temperature by one degree Celsius due to early onset climate change.
+Not surprisingly since that time, our fragile pearling industry has seen a dramatic decline in pearl production.

 THE SACRED HISTORY OF PEARLING

 For over 40,000 years, The Bardi Jawi people of the Dampier Peninsula have harvested pearl shell.
 Not only was the shell an important and nutritious food source, but it was also incredibly culturally significant.
 These ancient artisans would carve the shell into a teardrop shape which is known as Guwan.
 They would then carve unique lines into the shell with kangaroo jawbone before staining it with red ochre.
 In this form it is known as Riji.
 The men would wear their Riji around the waist, on a belt of human hair, donated by aunties and sisters, during high ceremonies.
 Associated with power and great honour, these ancient artworks were traded over thousands of kilometres throughout central Australia.
 See images from past to present, with our modern day resident Riji artist Bruce Wiggan.